Battle of Wolgast: Analysis

 The battle was the last one between Christian IV and the Holy Roman Empire.
 The defeat at Wolgast, ending the most ambitious operation of the Danish 1628 amphibious assault series, was the decisive factor that led Christian IV to negotiate the Peace of Lübeck with Ferdinand II, Holy Roman Emperor.
 On the other hand, Wallenstein also needed a peace: The campaigns of Christian IV succeeded to keep Imperial forces busy that were needed elsewhere, and with respect to Denmark, this was a major intent behind the assaults.
 Furthermore, the Dano-Swedish alliance that took shape was a threat to Wallenstein's North German gains.

 After Albrecht von Wallenstein had lost much of his reputation in the Siege of Stralsund, the victory at Wolgast postponed his dismissal.
 Though Ferdinand II had Ramboldo, Count of Collalto, reduce Wallenstein's army, the passage about his dismissal was stricken out.

 Peace of Lübeck

-The Peace of Lübeck then basically returned to Christian IV his pre-war possessions, while he had to pledge not to intervene in the empire again.
+The Peace of Lübeck essentially returned to Christian IV his pre-war possessions, while he had to pledge not to intervene in the empire again.